ices-taf/doc/repository_types.md

 for example:
 ```
-2019_cod.27.47d20_benchmark.data
+2019_cod.27.47d20_data.survey
+2019_cod.27.47d20_benchmark.data.survey
 ```

-is would be a TAF repository to hold the data preparation scripts used at a benchmark workshop.
+this last examlple would be a TAF repository to hold the data preparation scripts for creating the survey index used at a benchmark workshop.

 ## adding alternative assessments and procedures